Why Did the UK Police Repeatedly Decline to Investigate Claims About Epstein and Prince Andrew?

 Key Takeaways

-- It has been reported that London’s Metropolitan Police interviewed Virginia Giuffre three times but did not open a criminal investigation.
+- It has been reported that London police interviewed Virginia Giuffre three times about alleged abuse involving Jeffrey Epstein, Prince Andrew and Ghislaine Maxwell, but never opened a criminal investigation.

 Source: Original Article